Bordman-ger/ioBroker.nodedmx2/README.md

 ## nodedmx2 adapter for ioBroker

-nodedmx adapter is used to have access to node-dmx/dmx modules for accessing various DMX devices as explained here:
+nodedmx2 adapter is used to have access to node-dmx/dmx modules for accessing various DMX devices as explained here:

 https://github.com/node-dmx/dmx